Priest hitches ride on popemobile during papal audience

-VATICAN CITY (Reuters) - An Argentine priest hitched a ride on Pope Francis’ popemobile during the pontiff’s general audience in St. Peter’s Square on Wednesday after the pope recognized him in the crowd.
+VATICAN CITY, Jan 8 (Reuters) - An Argentine priest hitched a ride on Pope Francis’ popemobile during the pontiff’s general audience in St. Peter’s Square on Wednesday after the pope recognised him in the crowd.

 The pope thought he had heard a familiar voice when someone shouted out “Holy Father, Happy New Year” as he was driven through a crowd of thousands.